Dragonix230/Java_Program/README.md

 ---

+## 3. Program to Check if a Number is Positive, Negative, or Zero (`NumberCheck.java`)

+This Java program takes a user-entered number and determines whether it is positive, negative, or zero, with added input validation.

+### Code Details:
+1. **Scanner Class**: Used to take user input from the console.
+2. **Input Validation**:
+   - The program uses `sc.hasNextInt()` to ensure the input is a valid integer.
+   - If the input is invalid, it prints "Invalid input.
+Please enter a valid integer."
+3. **Logic**:
+   - If the number is **greater than 0**, it prints "The number is positive."
+   - If the number is **less than 0**, it prints "The number is negative."
+   - If the number is **0**, it prints "The number is zero."
+4. **File Name**:
+   - The file must be saved as `NumberCheck.java` since the class name in the program is `NumberCheck`.

+---

 ### Summary

-These Java programs demonstrate basic input handling and conditional logic:
+These Java programs demonstrate basic input handling, conditional logic, and input validation:
-- **AccessCode.java**: Verifies a predefined access code to open or close the door.
+1. **AccessCode.java**: Verifies a predefined access code to open or close the door.
-- **VotingEligibility.java**: Checks if the user's age meets the minimum requirement for voting.
+2. **VotingEligibility.java**: Checks if the user's age meets the minimum requirement for voting.
+3. **NumberCheck.java**: Validates and identifies whether a number is positive, negative, or zero.